 sample2

 In compiler design, we often need to dump the internal data structures to inspect the status of these structures.
-Such inspections can not only aid debugging the compiler, but also guarantee the implementation correctness.
-A well-established technique finish this task is called pretty printing, which is also a classical algorithmic implementation topic.
+Such inspections can not only help debug the compiler, but also guarantee the implementation correctness.
+A well-established technique to finish this task is called pretty printing, which is also a classical algorithmic implementation topic.

 The implementation of pretty printing, as well as implementation of similar operations on compiler's data structures (e.g., abstract syntax trees), is highly dependent on the implementation languages.
 To be specific, for the Java language as we used in this course, the standard way to accomplish this task is to use a special design pattern called visitor pattern.
 You should refer to the chapter 4 of the Tiger book for an excellent introduction to the visitor pattern and especially it usages in compilers.
 And you may also refer to books on design pattern to understand how visitor pattern works in general.
 Furthermore, it should also be noted that design patterns are important for other object-oriented language (e.g., C++, or Python), besides Java.

-While design patterns are well-understood and established techniques to implement operations on data structures in an object-oriented style, we will use pattern matching, another novel feature from Java (since version 17), to implement these operations in a functional programming style, which is much easier to write and understand than visitor patterns.
+While design patterns are well-understood and established techniques to implement operations on data structures in an object-oriented style, we will use pattern matching, another novel feature from Java (since version 17), to implement these operations in a functional programming style.
+Generally speaking, the pattern matching is more accessible and much easier to write and understand than visitor patterns.

 Consider the aforementioned sample grammar, we can define